mansueto-institute/geopull/README.md

 This will create two `parquet` files that contain the blocks for each country.
 All files from the process will be located in `./data` by default.

+### Using your own data

+You can also use our blocking process with two files of your choosing.
+A [notebook](/docs/examples/own_data.ipynb) example was made that describes this usage.

 ### Data Directories

 When you download data, if you don't tell the program where you'd like to keep the files, it will create a `data/` directory within your current path.
 This directory will have subdirectories depending on the type of files that will be store in such subdirectory, such as `.pbf` or `.geojson`.